Veľké Slemence: History

 In historical records the village was first mentioned in 1332.
 It was a single village named Szelmenc (between 1919 and 1938 it was called Slemence) before 1945.
 From 1919 until 1945, Szelmenc bore the same history as Subcarpathian Rus'.
 It was first ceded to Czechoslovakia in 1919, then after the First Vienna Award in 1938 it returned to the Kingdom of Hungary, then back, then, after the Soviet-Czechoslovak Treaty in 1945 was partially ceded to the Soviet Union along with Subcarpathian Rus'.
 The new border between the two states ran through Szelmenc.
 The town was divided between Slovakia (2/3) and Ukraine (1/3) by cutting it into two parts - Veľké Slemence became a part of Slovakia and Mali Selmentsi (Малі Селменці) a part of Ukraine.

 In 1946, a house which lay exactly on the border was demolished with all the other objects in the way, and a 6 meter high palisade wall with watch towers and border patrolling were installed.
 For the next 60 years crossing between the two parts was prohibited.
-To meet with relatives on the other side, locals had to first travel 13 km to Uzhgorod for visas to Czechoslovakia.
+To meet with relatives on the other side, locals had to first travel 13 km to Uzhhorod for visas to Czechoslovakia.
 If their visa application, which took at least two weeks, was successful, they would travel 80 km south to the nearest border crossing, then 80 km back, and return the same way.
 Previously 3–500 meters and a half day, the trip became at least 160–200 km long for one way only and took at least a month to organize.
 Those, who tried to shout over from one side to the other were penalized on both parts.
 This resulted in discussing, sending messages, news in form of songs, sung loud near the border.

 In 2003, a Székely gate (székelykapu) was installed on the border, one half of it being in the Slovak, while the other half being on the Ukrainian part of the border, with a short poem on the Mali Selmentsi part.
 The poem can be roughly translated as "From one Szelmenc became two, should be unified by the Creator, God bless with peace and keep us together, our hope remains, and will join together what torn apart, gate wings of the two Szelmec closes our villages together".